guanyinstevens/ee282/homework4.md

 M:0.00%, 0
 N:255

-To then analyze the scaffold assembly, I used the following command: `compleasm run -a GCA_000705575.1_D._melanogaster_TruSeq_synthetic_long-read_assembly_genomic.fna.gz -o /pub/glsteven -t '16'-l 'eukaryota_odb10'`
+To then analyze the scaffold assembly, I used the following command: `compleasm run -a GCF_000001215.4_Release_6_plus_ISO1_MT_genomic.fna.gz -o /pub/glsteven -t '16' -l 'eukaryota_odb10'`
 The results were:
 S:100.00%, 255
 D:0.00%, 0